birds« Previous Entries

 Alain built a birdhouse during Spring hoping to start a bird-cam, but no luck until today when these little wrens moved in.
 We’re really excited to get the bird-cam working and hopefully watch them raise their family.
 According to the Peterson Field Guide they look like Carolina Wrens..or they could be Rock Wrens…does anyone know for sure?

 Three nights ago, I was out taking photos of storm clouds in the setting sun, and flock of herons crossed by.

-(The thumbnails above are details of that work) It worked great but I removed it too soon before finishing and the results weren’t as obvious as I had hoped, so this is another chance to try again.
+The thumbnails here are details of that work.
+It worked great but I removed it too soon before finishing and the results weren’t as obvious as I had hoped, so this is another chance to try again.
 This time it will be creating small streaks, left it on much longer so the vibrancy of all the colors will show through when the medium is pulled off.

-The painting could be left as ‘Maple Leaves’ which is how it started out, but it has that bright glare Acrylics are notorious for and I see a lot of potential in trying something fantastic with this painting.
+The painting could be left as ‘Maple Leaves’ which is how it started out, but it has that bright glare acrylics are notorious for and I see a lot of potential in trying something fantastic with this painting.
 It’s one of those huge decisions made at key moments in the life of a painting – to risk or not?
-Sometimes the answer isn’t as clear.
-The 84 x 45 x 3 inch Maple Leaves title is now changed to Sun Shower 04.
+The 84 x 45 x 3 inch Maple Leaves title is now changed to Sun Shower 04.« Previous Entries